skullThe Skull Build Guide

 Step 1: Inserting Switches into the Switch Plate

 First off we need to insert the switches into the switch plate, I've inserted all of mine, but feel free to just do a few before inserting them into the PCB in the next step.
+The LED window goes on the bottom (pins at the top)

 Step 2: Inserting the Switches into the PCB